bvn-architecture/transformative/transformative/_posts/2015-03-20-Editorial.markdown

 author-twitter : stelladevulder
 author-facebook: "https://www.facebook.com/stella.devulder"

+summary        : |
-summary        : "workplace is no longer a clearly defined space."
+                "workplace is no longer a clearly defined space."
-                  This is a multi-line string.
-                  special metacharacters may
-                  appear here.
-The extent of this string is indicated by indentation.
 ---

 What is evident reviewing the stories in TRANSFORMATIVE since 2013 is how workplace is no longer a clearly defined space.
 In this issue we look at the journey ASB took over 13 years across three different buildings to produce a workplace for collaboration, community and collegiality.